marinlauber/marinlauber.github.io/_posts/2021-11-12-Finite-Time-Lyapunov-Exponent.md

 ## Introduction

 In the study of dynamical systems, Lagrangian Coherent Structures (LCS) are an essential tool to distinguish material surface formed by trajectories that exert a consistent action on nearby trajectories.
-A classical examlpe of an attracting material surface in dynamical system is called an attractor, see the [Lorenz System](https://en.wikipedia.org/wiki/Lorenz_system) for example.
+A classical example of an attracting material surface in dynamical system is called an attractor, see the [Lorenz System](https://en.wikipedia.org/wiki/Lorenz_system) for example.

 One big advantage of using LCS (or in other words tracking particles trajectories) to analyse dynamical systems is their Galilean invariance, unlike Eulerian criteria.

 A common way of determining these LCS is trough ridges of the Finite-time Lyapunov (FTLE).
-In the following, I will detail and show how this ridges are computed based on numerical results of a simple flow field.
+In the following, I will detail how this ridges are computed based on numerical results of a simple flow field.

 ## Double-Gyre flow